avivmag/Reactor-And-Thread-Per-Client-Frameworks/README.md

 This repository is a demonstration of two server-side methodologies - Thread per client and Reactor.
 It also includes an implementation of a specific protocol over it - the text based game protocol (TBGP), an implementation of the bluffer game which uses the framework and lastly, a client which can connect to the server over TBGP and play the available games.

+The development of this framework was done in pairs as part of an assignment in "Systems Programming" course at Ben-Gurion University in the begining of 2016.

+A detailed description of the framework and the implementation and the Bluffer game can be found in the assignment desciption attached - section 2, 3 and 4 and on the links below.

 ## Thread per client vs Reactor

-Both methodologies share the same purpose - supply a capability in which multiple clients can connect and interact with one server.
+Both methodologies share the same purpose - supply a capability in which multiple clients can connect to one server and interact with each other.
 There is a lot of difference between Thread-per-client and Reactor methodologies.
 The biggest one lies in the answer to the 'How?' question.
-How can we achieve such purpose.
+How can we achieve our main purpose?
-Thread-per-client generates a thread for every client which connects to the server.
+Thread-per-client generates a thread for every client connecting to the server.
 The thread 'dies' only when the client's connection is terminated.
-On the contrary, When being created the Reactor initiates a fixed size pool of threads, and assign a thread for incoming client data.
+On the contrary, When being created the Reactor initiates a fixed size pool of threads, and assign a thread for jobs which are created by incoming client data.
 When the thread finishes the assigned job, he then returns to the pool and waits for a new job's assignment.

 ## Tokenizer